 Phillips said he didn’t know why Pais went to Mount Evans.
 The driver of a rideshare or some other vehicle dropped her off there, he said, and later helped police pinpoint the location.
 Mount Evans is about 60 miles west of Denver.

-Pais was considered a threat to the community and schools, but there was no information on any specific threat to a particular place, Phillips said.
+While she was considered a threat to the community and schools, there was no information on any specific threat to a particular place, Phillips said.

 Relief and grief in Florida

-More than 2,000 miles away, in the Miami suburb of Surfside, police Chief Julio Yero broke the news of Pais’ death to her relatives.
+More than 2,000 miles away, Pais’ relatives are relieved no one was hurt, said Surfside Police Chief Julio Yero, who broke the news of her death to her parents.

 Despite their grief, “they are actually grateful that no one else is hurt,” Yero told reporters outside the family’s home.

-“This family contributed greatly to this investigation from the very onset,” the police chief said.
+“This family contributed greatly to this investigation from the very onset,” Yero said.
 “They provided us valuable information that led us to Colorado, and a lot of things that assisted in preventing maybe more loss of life.”

 Yero asked the public to give the Pais family privacy as they mourn.